rehierl/node-tree-outliner/1-basics/1-2-hierarchy-of-sets.md

 **CLARIFICATION**
-A setup (i.e. a set of sets) is said to be consistent (with regards to the definition of the `subset-of` operator), if the following is true:
+A setup (i.e. a set of sets) is said to be consistent (with regards to the definition of the `subset-of` operator), if the following requirements are
+satisfied:

-* If two sets have one or more elements in common, then one set is a subset of the other.
+1. If two sets have one or more elements in common, then one set is a subset of the other.

 Note that each set is by definition a subset to itself.